material-components/material-components-ios/components/ButtonBar/README.md

 <!--docs:
-title: "Button Bar"
+title: "Button Bars"
 layout: detail
 section: components
 excerpt: "The Button Bar component is a view that facilitates the creation and layout of a horizontally-aligned list of buttons."
 iconId: button
+path: /catalog/button-bars/
 -->

-# Button Bar
+# Button Bars

 <!--{% if site.link_to_site == "true" %}-->
 <div class="article__asset article__asset--screenshot">